nobodyme/blog/content/draft/aws-llm-league/index.md

 ## Learnings

 At the end you build for humans, so it would have been wise to choose the training data to human preference than just judging by the LLM evaluation score.
 If I were to do it again, I'd probably have a vote with non-participants and choose the one they like best.
 I realised even format of the response played a big role.
 Some of my datasets had answers beginning with `### ANSWER` or `### RESPONSE` and that reflected in the type of outputs it produced as well.
-To anyone taking this up again, look for these small things to have a edge in the final round, all top 5 participants are probably going to have the facts right for a given question, so how you differentiate your answer better from them is going to be the key.
+To anyone taking this up again, look for these small things to have a edge in the final round, all top 5 participants are probably going to have the facts right for a given question, so how you differentiate your answer to better align with human preference is going to be the key.

 Looking at the bigger picture, I learnt a lot about fine-tuning in less than 2 weeks, excited to see where I can put these skills to use in real projects.